PyEncode: An Open-Source Library for Structured Quantum State Preparation: PyEncode Library

-The interval $[k_1, k_2)$ is a shift of the prefix interval $[0, w)$ by the classical constant $k_1$, where $w = k_2 - k_1$.
-The circuit proceeds in two ancilla-free stages: \begin{enumerate}[leftmargin=*, label=\arabic*., itemsep=0pt, topsep=2pt] \item \textbf{STEP}$(w)$: prepare the uniform superposition over $[0,w)$ using the Shukla--Vedula step circuit~\cite{shukla2024} at $\mathcal{O}(m)$ cost. \item \textbf{ADD}$(k_1)$: shift the register by $k_1$ in place using the Draper QFT-based constant adder~\cite{draper2000}: apply QFT, accumulate $\mathcal{O}(m)$ phase rotations, then apply QFT$^\dagger$. \end{enumerate} The result is the uniform superposition $ \frac{1}{\sqrt{w}}\sum_{i=k_1}^{k_2-1}|i\rangle$, prepared exactly with no ancilla qubits and no post-selection.
+Constructor: \texttt{SQUARE(k\_s, k\_e, c)}.
+The interval $[k_s, k_e)$ is a shift of the prefix interval $[0, w)$ by the classical constant $k_s$, where $w = k_e - k_s$.
+The circuit proceeds in two ancilla-free stages: \begin{enumerate}[leftmargin=*, label=\arabic*., itemsep=0pt, topsep=2pt] \item \textbf{STEP}$(w)$: prepare the uniform superposition over $[0,w)$ using the Shukla--Vedula step circuit~\cite{shukla2024} at $\mathcal{O}(m)$ cost. \item \textbf{ADD}$(k_s)$: shift the register by $k_s$ in place using the Draper QFT-based constant adder~\cite{draper2000}: apply QFT, accumulate $\mathcal{O}(m)$ phase rotations, then apply QFT$^\dagger$. \end{enumerate} The result is the uniform superposition $ \frac{1}{\sqrt{w}}\sum_{i=k_s}^{k_e-1}|i\rangle$, prepared exactly with no ancilla qubits and no post-selection.

-An alternative construction via \texttt{LCU} with two \texttt{STEP} components is possible but requires an ancilla qubit and post-selection; the Draper-adder composition is deterministic and ancilla-free.